jrma14/F1Difficulty/README.md

 Technical Achievements
 OAuth: I used OAuth authentication via the GitHub strategy, Google, and my own custom one (Local Strategy)
 Heroku: I am hosting my app on Heroku
-Lighthouse: My login page gets all 100s, as for the rest I didn't bother, so probably not.
+Lighthouse: My login page gets all 100s, as for the rest I didn't bother, so probably not